sookim-splunk/o11y-workshop-kr/src/1-ninja-kr/1-1-DeployOpenTelemetryCollector/1-1-index.md

----
-title: Deploy the OpenTelemetry Collector
-linkTitle: 1.
-Deploy the OpenTelemetry Collector
+# Deploy the OpenTelemetry Collector
-weight: 1
-time: 10 minutes
----

 ## Uninstall the OpenTelemetry Collector